Private Credit is Booming. Technology Due Diligence Hasn't Caught Up..

 Introducing Our Private Credit Technology Audit

-However, private credit is different.
+But private credit is different.
 Credit committees aren't underwriting for equity upside.
-They're stress-testing whether the technology estate could threaten cash flows, trigger covenant breaches, or create unforeseen capital demands that compete with debt service.
-The questions are different.
-The lens is different.
+They're stress-testing whether the technology estate could threaten cash flows, trigger covenant breaches, or create capital demands that compete with debt service.

-So we've adapted our 5P framework specifically for credit.
-Each pillar retains the structure our equity clients know, but the focus areas beneath them are calibrated for the risks that matter most to lenders.
+So we've adapted the framework for credit.
+Each pillar retains the structure our equity clients know, but the focus areas are calibrated for the risks that matter to lenders.

 Product — How resilient is the technology that drives revenue?
-Is the business exposed to competitive displacement from AI or digital disruption?
+Is the business exposed to displacement from AI or digital disruption?
 Are there IP ownership or licensing issues that could create downstream liability?
-And critically, can the technology scale in line with the growth assumptions underpinning the credit case?
+Can the technology scale in line with the growth assumptions underpinning the credit case?

-Process — What does the operational resilience picture look like?
-How dependent is the business on its ERP and core systems, and what condition are they in?
-Is the technology cost base stable and predictable, or are there step changes ahead that could pressure margins and debt service capacity?
+Process — How dependent is the business on its ERP and core systems, and what condition are they in?
+Is the technology cost base stable, or are there step changes ahead that could pressure margins and debt service capacity?

-Platform — What is the state of the underlying infrastructure?
-Is the business running a modern, scalable cloud environment, or is it carrying legacy systems with mounting technical debt?
+Platform — Is the business running a modern, scalable cloud environment, or carrying legacy systems with mounting technical debt?
 If remediation is needed, how material is that investment and when does it hit?

 Protection — What is the cybersecurity posture, and how does it sit against regulatory expectations?
-Are there compliance technology gaps that could expose the business to enforcement risk?
-In a world where data breaches and regulatory fines can materially impact cash flow, this is no longer a secondary concern.
+Are there compliance gaps that could expose the business to enforcement risk?
+Data breaches and regulatory fines can materially impact cash flow — this warrants direct attention.

-The depth of focus across these five pillars will naturally vary depending on how technology is used in the business.
-Where technology is an enabler supporting operations, a lighter-touch assessment may be appropriate.
-Where top-line revenue is directly linked to a core technology product, the audit needs to go deeper.
-Our approach is calibrated accordingly.
+The depth of focus across these five pillars varies depending on how technology is used in the business.
+Where technology supports operations, a lighter-touch assessment may be appropriate.
+Where top-line revenue depends on a core technology product, the audit goes deeper.

 Ready to close the technology gap in your credit process?